-According to the American Physical Therapy Association, “Physical therapists apply research and proven techniques to help people get back in motion.
 All physical therapists are required to receive a graduate degree – either a masters or a clinical doctorate — from an accredited physical therapist program before taking the national licensure examination that allows them to practice.
-State licensure is required in each state in which a physical therapist practices.
-They are trusted health care professionals with extensive clinical experience who examine, diagnose, and then prevent or treat conditions that limit the body’s ability to move and function in daily life.”

-North Carolina law allows patients to have direct access to physical therapy services without a physician referral assuming your condition is within the scope of physical therapy practice which will be determined by your therapist.
+North Carolina law allows patients to have direct access to physical therapy services without a physician referral (assuming your condition is within the scope of physical therapy practice).
+This is determined by your therapist.

-We accept cash, checks, or most major credit cards (Visa, MasterCard, Discover, AMEX).
+We accept cash, checks, and most major credit cards (Visa, MasterCard, Discover, AMEX).

-Please arrive 15 minutes before your scheduled appointment, and bring photo identification, such as a drivers license, and insurance card if you have one.
-Please be prepared to provide information about your medical history and current medications to your therapist.
+Arrive 15 minutes before your scheduled appointment, and bring photo identification, such as a drivers license.
+And your insurance card (if you have one).

 Please complete applicable new patient documentation found on our Patient Forms page.

-Please wear comfortable, loose fitting clothing or athletic wear and tennis shoes.
-See APTA’s “preparing for your physical therapy visit” information.
+Comfortable, loose fitting clothes or athletic wear and tennis shoes.

-During your first visit, you can expect the therapist to discuss the following:
+During your first visit, you can expect your therapist to discuss the following: